Garcia-Hensley-Nichols-NLP-project/GHN-NLP-project/README.md

 Another common attribute of GitHub repo's is the `README.md`.
 The `README.md` is a file that generally contains an introduction to the repo, explains the purpose of the code, and shares instructions for running the code.

 In this project, we will attempt to use data from the `README.md` to predict what language that repo is primarilly coded in.
-We start by searching github.com for repo's related to the search term "bitcoin".
-This search is done via GitHub's API and a list is extracted that contains the url path to 100 related repos.
-We use the list to ascertain the contents of the `README.md` from each repo.
-The path and language of the repo are gathered additionally.

-Now begins the challenge of quantizing communications in the english lanuage.
-NLP attempts to do just that by utilizing cutting edge computational power.
-Common parsing techniques are used on the original corpus collected from GitHub.
-In this project, the contents of an individual `README.md` are treated as a document.
-Each document is changed to all lower case letters, has punctuation removed, is tokenized, and has stop-words removed as a function of basic cleaning.
-Further preprocessing includes stemming and lemmetization.
-Column names are changed for convenience and all languages other than the top 3 are consolidated into category 'other'.
-The tidied strings are returned in a single Pandas dataframe.

-We explore the dataframe using text classification and topic modeling.
+We are specifically interested in repo's related to the search term "bitcoin".
+We use the top 500 results for the search term "bitcoin" to obtain the data used for this project.

 ### Initial Questions

 1. Can we predict the programming language of a repo by using NLP on the `README.md`?
-2. Is there a statistically significant difference between `README.md` lengths from the top 3 most common languages?
+2. Is there a statistically significant difference between `README.md` lengths for the top 3 most common languages?
+3. Can the presence of certain keywords be used to identify the main programming language for a repository?
+4. Are there bi-grams that are unique to one of the top 3 most common programming languages?
+5. Is there a statistically significant difference in sentiment analysis between `REAMDE.md` files for the top 3 most common languages?

 </details>